element-hq/element-x-android/docs/_developer_onboarding.md

 - `libraries-designsystem` module contains Composables which can be used across the app (theme, etc.);
 - `libraries-elementresources` module contains resource from Element Android (mainly strings);
 - `libraries-matrix` module contains wrappers around the Matrix Rust SDK.

+Most of the time a feature module should not know anything about other feature module.
+The navigation glue is currently done in the `app` module.

 Here is the current module dependency graph: